 The Educational Programs for the Incarcerated Program uses both State and Federal funds for projects designed to establish free access in correctional institutions to adult basic education services for offenders age 16 and older.
 Services enhance the ability of institutionalized persons to read, write, and speak English and to compute and solve mathematical problems at a level of proficiency sufficient for them to function in society and develop their potential as individuals and citizens upon release from the correctional facility or institution.

-ACLS invests $908,372 in Transition to Community College programs across the state.
-Housed in 11 Massachusetts community colleges, programs partner with ESE-funded adult education providers to ensure successful transition of adult students into postsecondary education.
-College for Success and Technology for College courses equip students with the skills needed to be successful in college and in their careers.
-Intensive advising and the use of student cohorts are also major components of these programs.
+Housed in 11 Massachusetts public colleges, Transition to College programs partner with ACLS-funded adult education providers to ensure the successful transition of adult students into postsecondary education.
+All students take a College for Success course that equips them with the skills needed to be successful in college and in their careers.
+Intensive advising and the use of student cohorts are also components of these programs.

 Volunteer Tutoring Services